emmettcollings/bubbie-vi/a2tests/README.md

 assembly coding inefficiencies that were made due to our relative unfamiliarity with 6502 the time of writing for our initial title screen.

+# 4-bit lookup table representation (data specific)

+For this algorithm notice that there are 16 unique characters for our title screen, so we can represent each character using 4 bits.
+We can use a lookup table to map the 4 bit values to the VIC-20 charset values.
+The end result is we have 4-bit chunks that directly correspond to the desired characters' screen codes, saving 4 bits off of every character.

+Since each byte is 8 bits, we can effectively fit 2 4-bit chunks in a single byte, which is exactly what we do; the top and bottom nibble of each stored information byte is an individual lookup address into our lookup table, which stores the character byte that is written to screen memory.

+For example, the first byte of screen data is $3d, which is 0011 1101 in binary.
+The top nibble is 0011, which is the lookup address for the letter `B`, and the bottom nibble is 1101, which is the lookup address for the letter `U`.
+Thus, $3d will be written to screen memory as `BU`.

+Since we're dealing with 4-bit values, this method is naturally more intuitive to understand and implement (for a computer scientist) than the 5-bit method.